eclipse-thingweb/test-things/things/data-schema-thing/README.md

 -   Properties for all major JSON data types
 -   Actions with various input/output combinations
 -   Events for property changes
--   HTTP protocol implementation (TypeScript)
+-   HTTP protocol implementation

 ## Protocol Support

--   HTTP (TypeScript)
+-   HTTP

+## Programming Language and Framework

+-   **Language**: TypeScript
+-   **Framework**: node-wot

 ## Usage

 The data schema thing exposes properties, actions, and events for testing schema compliance.
-See the Thing Description for details on endpoints and data formats.
+See the [Thing Description](http://plugfest.thingweb.io/http-data-schema-thing) for details on endpoints and data formats.